simwrapper/simwrapper.github.io/docs/aftersim-intro.md

 2. `java -jar mini-file-server.jar \[rootfolder\]`
 3. If you don't provide a root folder, mini-file-server will use the .jar file's working folder.
 That may or may not be what you want!
 4. On Windows you can double-click the .jar file to run it and serve the folder it is in.
+5. Test that it's working by running the server and browsing to <http://localhost:8000>.
+If you see a file listing, then it is working! 🎉 🎉

 On Mac, if you want to double-click the file to run: